 Moravian Sugar Cake is something I'd heard of through the years, but didn't really think about until we moved to North Carolina.
-Every Christmas we've been here, someone mentions going to the Moravian church to purchase cakes made by Dewey's in Winston-Salem.
+Every Christmas someone mentions going to the Moravian church to purchase cakes made by Dewey's in Winston-Salem.
 It happened again yesterday.
 Our neighbor dropped by with shortbread and mentioned she'd hoped to bring a Moravian Sugar Cake but couldn't get one.
-We thanked her for the shortbread and told her we'd try to make the Moravian Sugar Cake ourselves.
-And we did, thanks to Classic Home Desserts.
+We thanked her for the shortbread and told her we'd try to to make it ourselves.

 What Is Moravian Sugar Cake?